-Postgame manages the largest Name, Image & Likeness campaigns for many of the world's most recognized brands - in all of college sports.
+Postgame manages the largest Name, Image & Likeness campaigns in all of college sports - for many of the world's most recognized brands.

-Our team consists of technology and brand experts with extensive knowledge of structuring a NIL deal involving college athletics and influencer marketing.
+Our team consists of technology and brand experts with extensive knowledge of how to structure NIL deals at scale with thousands of college athletes.

 Play our Company Overview Video

 How Postgame and Reebok Define The New Age of NIL Partnerships

 Creative casting across dozens of colleges has empowered student-athletes to headline a new campaign for some of Reebok’s most iconic models.

 When Kenny McIntosh and the Georgia Bulldogs won the College Football Playoff last month, the star running back donned the school’s staple red uniform, with no less than 16 visible hits of Nike Swoosh branding across his jersey, pants, helmet, gloves, socks and cleats.
 Even the play card holder around his waist featured a subtle Swoosh.

 In exchange for the brand visibility, Georgia nets around $40 million in total from the Swoosh in cash and product value during their decade-long deal.
 With their current 10-year deal set to expire soon, the next one should be exponentially more lucrative.